-Microsoft Word has its devotees, but find one person who loves it and you’ll probably find several that don’t.
-From redesigns that hide familiar menu items to overly complicated (and often unused) features, there’s a lot to be desired in a simple word processor that Microsoft Word doesn’t deliver due to its complex nature.
-In addition, Microsoft Word and the rest of Office is expensive.
+Microsoft Word has its devotees, but find one person who loves it, and you’ll probably find several who don’t.
+From redesigns that hide familiar menu items to overly complicated and often unused features, there’s a lot to be desired in a simple word processor that Microsoft Word doesn’t deliver due to its complex nature.

 If you don’t need all the features that Microsoft Word offers, it can be hard to justify paying that price, especially in a small business environment where you just need a word processor.
-Don’t pay for what you aren't going to use—take a look at one of these five free Microsoft Word alternatives instead.
+Don’t pay for what you won’t use and take a look at one of these six free Microsoft Word alternatives instead.